wondieki/python-p3-database-basics/README.md

 - Use SQL to store data and retrieve it later on.
 - Use SQLite to build relational databases on your computer.
-- Perform CRUD operations on relational databases using SQL.

 ***